evancchow/jazzml/README.md

 JazzML: Computational Jazz Improvisation
 ======

-Final project for COS 401: Introduction to Machine Translation.
+UPDATE: See branch "research" for the latest working demo of the project.
+When executed correctly (download all files, run "$ python pipe.py"), assuming all libraries are installed, it will generate guitar improvisation and play it against the prerecorded accompaniment.

 Computer jazz improvisation powered by machine learning, specifically trigram modeling, K-Means clustering, and chord inference with SVMs.

 Needs to be better modularized.